 The assertion here, is that Buddhists have a goal of complete annihilation, based on a definition of nirvana.
 If one does a quick dictionary check on the word, we get this definition, “the final beatitude (see BEATITUDE sense 1a) that transcends suffering, karma, and samsara and is sought especially in Buddhism through the extinction of desire and individual consciousness.”
 (Merriam-Webster Dictionary)

-“So they’re right?”
-At a glance it may appear so, but as I’ve been a Buddhist, I know this isn’t true.
-This definition in the Merriam-Webster dictionary is quite wrong.
+At a glance in a dictionary (as quoted above) it may appear a Buddhist seeks annihilation, but as I’ve been a Buddhist, I know this isn’t true.

 The reason why the Merriam-Webster dictionary misrepresents the Buddhist goals, is in their attempt to convey the totality of a complex idea – they are trying to convert a deep spiritual philosophy into a materialist paradigm and in just a few sentences.